porterjamesj/website/content/blog/wedding-videobooth.md

 ## From one color to three

 The videos above were done with one red lightbulb from a local hardware store.
-In spite of this, the color tracking algorithm is actually looking for a *white* blob, since lightbulbs are so bright that they look white in the webcam, regardless of what color they're painted.
+We initially tried to detect it by configuring tracking.js to find red blobs, but this didn't work.
+It turns out that colored bulbs bright enough that a webcam just sees them as white, we had to configure tracking.js to find white blobs.

+Unfortunately, we wanted guests to be able to draw with multiple colors, so just finding white blobs with tracking.js wouldn't work, since it doesn't distinguish between different colored bulbs.

-This meant our next challenge was to be able to distinguish lightbulbs of different colors from each other, so guests would be able to draw in multiple colors.
+This meant our next challenge was to be able to distinguish bulbs of different colors from each other.

-We ended up getting red, green, and blue LED bulbs, on the theory that they would be the easiest for the computer vision algorithm to distinguish from each other.
-Our plan for telling the colors apart involved the subtle "corona" of light that surrounds colored bulbs in the webcam.
-Looking at the videos above, you can see that the while the bulb itself looks white, the background pixels immediately surrounding the bulb look pretty red.
+We ended up getting red, green, and blue LED bulbs.
+Our plan for telling the three colors apart involved the subtle "corona" of light that surrounds colored bulbs in the webcam.
+Looking at the videos above, you can see that the while the bulb itself looks white, the background pixels immediately surrounding it look pretty red.
 So the initial algorithm we wrote for distinguishing them was:

 1. Configure tracking.js to find all white blobs in each frame of video.
-2. For each blob, add up the R, G, and B values of all the pixels in it, ignoring all of the white pixels (so we're only considering the bulb's immediate surroundings, and not the bulb itself).
+2. For each blob:
+    1. Add up the R, G, and B values of all the pixels in it, ignoring all of the white pixels (so we're only considering the bulb's immediate surroundings, and not the bulb itself).
+    2. Take the total for each color and compute how "over-represented" it is by subtracting the totals for the other two colors.
-3. Compare those totals for each color to each other and label the blue bulb as the blob in which blue is the most over-represented relative to green and red, the green bulb as the one in which green is the most overrepresented, etc.
+3. Label the green bulb as the blob in which green is the most over-represented, the red bulb as the one in which red is the most over-represented, etc.

 This did not work out as planned:

 <video autoplay loop playsinline muted
 src="/assets/videobooth/james_blue_green_not_working.mp4"></video>

-The problem was that the bulbs were too bright, which made them harder to tell apart.
-Distinguishing red from blue or green worked OK, but as you can see the algorithm had a very hard time telling the blue and green bulbs apart, and kept switching it's assignment of blue between the two bulbs.
-The fact that the bulbs were too bright also caused other problems:
+The problem was that the bulbs were too bright, so they illuminated each other, which made them harder to tell apart.
+The brightness also caused other problems:

 <video autoplay loop playsinline muted
 src="/assets/videobooth/james_face_confusion.mp4"></video>

-Here you can see the bulb illuminating James' face so much that the algorithm thinks his face is a bulb.
+James' face is so illuminated that the algorithm thinks it's a bulb.

 This seemed like a big challenge at first, and we struggled for a while to come up with tweaks we could make to the algorithm, or some sort of clever transformation of the pixel data we could use to tell the colors apart.

-The solution we eventually settled on was so dirt simple it seemed obvious in retrospect: put socks on the lightbulbs to make them dimmer!
+Eventually, we took a step back and realized we had been too focused on finding a software solution to the problem.
+Rather than forcing our our program to deal with the too-bright bulbs, we could just make them dimmer.
+The solution we eventually settled for doing this on was so dirt simple it seemed obvious in retrospect: cover them with socks!

 <video autoplay loop playsinline muted
 src="/assets/videobooth/james_socks_on_bulbs.mp4"></video>

 Much better!
+The light still shines through, but the socks make it dim enough that the algorithm doesn't get confused by the bulbs illuminating each other and their surroundings.

-We still needed to do a bit of adjustment to the algorithm.
-Unfortunately, the colors profiles of the bulbs didn't like up as neatly as we'd hoped with the RGB values the webcam measured.
-The simple strategy of identifying the blob in which a given color was the was the most over-represented as the bulb of that color was pretty unreliable—e.g. sometimes the green bulb would actually have more blue than any of the other blobs.
+Unfortunately, this didn't solve all our problems, and we still needed to do a bit of adjustment to the algorithm.
+The color profiles of the bulbs didn't line up as neatly as we'd hoped with the RGB values the webcam measured.
+The simple strategy of identifying, e.g. the green bulb as the blob in which green was the most over-represented was pretty unreliable—sometimes the blue bulb actually had the highest over-representation of green.
+Similar problems happened with all three colors.

-What we ended up doing instead was just measuring the typical over-represetation ratios of three colors in each bulb, and hard-coding these "threshold" values into our system.
-So the algorithm for identifying the blue bulb now looked something more like:
+What we ended up doing instead was manually measuring the typical range of color over-represetations in each bulb, and hard-coding these ranges into our system.
+So the algorithm for identifying, e.g. the green bulb now looked something more like:

-1. Configure tracking.js to find white blobs
+1. Configure tracking.js to find white blobs.
+2. For each blob:
-2. In each blob, remove the white pixels, and sum up the R, G, and B values.
+    1. Remove the white pixels and sum up the R, G, and B values.
-3. Compute the ratio of red to green and blue (i.e. the "red over-representation")
+    2. Compute the over-representation of each color.
+    3. For each color, check if it's over-representation falls within the hard-coded typical range for the green bulb.
+    4. If all colors are within those typical ranges, identify this blob as the green bulb.

-We ended up having to choose some arbitrary, experimentally determined "threshold" values of blue and green that each bulbs tended to fall within, and identify them based on these.
-We also had to add a bit more filtering to avoid choosing other objects that were just being illuminated by the bulbs, rather than the bulbs themselves.
-This took the form of filtering out any blobs that were "too rectangular" based on the ratio of their widths to heights, since the bulbs tend to appear pretty square no matter how you hold them, and illuminated faces, curtains, etc. tended to have one side longer than the other.
+We also had to filter based on shape to avoid choosing other objects that were just being illuminated by the bulbs (faces, curtains, etc.), rather than the bulbs themselves.
+We removed from consideration any blobs that were "too rectangular" based on the ratio of their widths to heights, since the bulbs tended to appear pretty square no matter how you hold them, and illuminated faces, curtains, etc. tended to have one side longer than the other.

-One problem we still had was that the over-representations of the three colors fluctuated pretty substantially from frame to frame.
-If a single frame had the blue bulb looking a bit less blue than another blob, the algorithm would reassign it's location, resulting in weird, jittery drawing paths.
-The problem was that the algorithm had not conception of history.
-If it could look at the frames immediately before the current one and average them together, it would be pretty obvious which bulb was the bulb one.
+One problem we still had was that the measured colors of the bulbs fluctuated pretty substantially from frame to frame.
+If a single frame had the green bulb looking a bit less green than another blob, the algorithm would reassign it's location, resulting in weird, jittery drawing paths, and lines jumping across the screen.

+To solve this problem, we ended up implementing "blob persistence" as described in [this Dan Shiffman video](https://www.youtube.com/watch?v=r0lvsMPGEoY&t=0s&index=7&list=PLRqwX-V7Uu6aG2RJHErXKSWFDXU4qo_ro)[^2], which was surprisingly straightforward.
+This let us keep track of the "history" of a blob, so that our bulb identification algorithm could consider not just what a blob looks like in this frame of video, but it what it looked like in previous frames also.

-We ended up implementing the "blob persistence" algorithm described in [this Dan Shiffman video](https://www.youtube.com/watch?v=r0lvsMPGEoY&t=0s&index=7&list=PLRqwX-V7Uu6aG2RJHErXKSWFDXU4qo_ro)[^2], which was surprisingly straightforward.
-We then tweaked the algorithm to use the average R,G, and B totals from the last 50 frames, rather than just the current frame, which made things a lot less jittery.
-We were now able to track all three blobs pretty reliably!
+We tweaked our bulb identification algorithm to use a running average of the red, green, and blue over-representations from the last 50 frames, rather than only considering the current frame.
+This meant that if a bulb's color fluctuated a bit for a frame or two, it wouldn't throw everything off, since the running average wouldn't be affected much.
+This made things a lot less jittery.
+We were now able to track all three colors pretty reliably.

 <video autoplay loop playsinline muted
 src="/assets/videobooth/james_all_three.mp4"></video>